-This Environmental and Social Management Framework (ESMF) is designed for use by the staff of Armenia Social Investment Fond (ASIF) for the purposes of implementing Social Investment and Local Development (SILD) Project as well as by local communities and Project Implementing Agencies (PIAs), engineers, environmental consultants, and other stakeholders.
-Specifically, the Guidelines are intended to ensure that environmental and social concerns are duly taken into account in the process of micro-projects' design, selection, approval, and implementation in accordance with the environmental and social legislation in Armenia and the World Bank's safeguard policies.
+This Environmental and Social Management Framework (ESMF) is designed for use by the staff of Armenia Territorial Development Fund (ATDF) for the purposes of implementing the World Bank-financed Social Investment and Local Development (SILD) Project and a supplemental Trust Fund (TF) Project financed by the Swiss Development Cooperation (SDC).
+ESMF is also for the attention of participating local communities, engineers, environmental consultants, and other stakeholders.
+Specifically, the ESMF is intended to ensure that environmental and social concerns are duly taken into account in the process of microprojects'/sub-projects' design, selection, approval, and implementation in accordance with the environmental and social legislation in Armenia and the World Bank's safeguard policies.

-ESMF lays out procedures and implementation arrangements for ensuring good environmental and social performance of SILD Project.
+ESMF lays out procedures and implementation arrangements for ensuring good environmental and social performance of SILD and SILD TF projects.
 It describes existing environmental and social regulations and standards of the Republic of Armenia (RoA) relevant to the Project and makes reference to institutions at the local and national levels responsible for issuing permits, licenses, and enforcing compliance with environmental standards.

-ESMF also provides detailed guidelines for the SILD Project staff and the Project proponents on environmental and social screening, appraisal, and monitoring to be applied to the microprojects.
-Each micro-project will be individually screened and reviewed by ASIF to identify any expected negative impacts and propose respective mitigations measures.
+ESMF also provides detailed guidelines for the ATDF staff on the environmental and social screening, appraisal, and monitoring to be applied to the micro-projects.
+Each micro-project/sub-project will be individually screened and reviewed by ATDF to identify any expected negative impacts and propose respective mitigations measures.

-The main part of the ESMF lays out the requirements for environmental and social assessment at various stages of the community based micro-project cycle.
-It contains formats of environmental and social checklists which are an important tool for environmental and social review of micro-project proposals.
+The main part of the ESMF lays out the requirements for environmental and social assessment at various stages of the community based micro-project and community cluster-based sub-project cycles.
+It contains formats of environmental and social checklists which are an important tool for environmental and social review of micro-project/sub-project proposals.